ch4dwick/honeycomb-bravo-profiles/README.md

 - [Toliss Airbus A340](https://toliss.com/pages/a340-600)
 - [Toliss Airbus A321](https://toliss.com/pages/a321) (could probably work on the A320 & A319)
+Special behavior: These two profiles simplify the autoland procedure of pressing AP 1 & 2 on ILS.
+To use, just press Autopilot on your Bravo twice on ILS approach.
 - Beechcraft C90B (works on the IBAV8N C90B Blackhawk) [GNS](https://forums.x-plane.org/files/file/92114-king-air-c90b-evo-gns-blackhawk-xp12/) & [G1000](https://forums.x-plane.org/files/file/89178-king-air-c90b-evo-g1000-blackhawk/)
 - [Zibo 737-800](https://forums.x-plane.org/forums/topic/138974-b737-800x-zibo-mod-info-installation-download-links/)
+Special behavior: This profile simplify the autoland procedure of pressing AP 1 & 2 on ILS.
+To use, just press Autopilot on your Bravo twice on ILS approach.
+This profile also supports the landing gear lock behavior of the Zibo.
+To use, press the landing gear down after gears up.
+This will put the landing gear level in the middle position.
+To lower the landing gear, move the lever up then down.
 - [SSG 747-800](https://store.x-plane.org/B-747-8-Series-Anniversary-Edition_p_1079.html)
 - [FlyjSim Q4XP](https://www.flyjsim.com/q4xp)